Android will no longer make a mockery of your privacy

 “But like with many other technologies that age over time, it’s critical that we evolve and develop new approaches that address the challenges of the current ones.”

 However, Chavez was careful to note that creating a privacy-first system that does not kneecap advertising efforts is “incredibly complex” and may take a number of years.
-He also says that a cold turkey approach to technologies such as cookies and advertising ID incentivizes even more opaque tracking methods, such as device and browser fingerprinting.
-With its initial proposal, therefore, Google is aiming to reach a happy medium.
+He also claimed that a cold turkey approach to technologies such as cookies and advertising ID incentivizes even more opaque tracking methods, such as device and browser fingerprinting.

+With its initial proposal for Privacy Sandbox for Android, therefore, Google is aiming to establish a happy medium.

 Under the scheme, Android will benefit from existing Privacy Sandbox APIs such as FLEDGE and Topics, which aim to localize ad auctions and collect users into broad interest groups, respectively.
 The idea is to minimize the amount of personal data swirling around on ad servers and limit the granularity of user profiles.